What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 When selling a leasehold property, you’ll need to provide a Leasehold Information Form (TA7) and Leasehold Pack.
 The TA7 form contains all the necessary information for selling a leasehold property, including an LPE1, fire risk assessment, insurances, and financial accounts.

 It’s advisable to request the leasehold pack as soon as possible after accepting an offer to avoid delays in the sale process.
-The pack includes various documents, such as an LPE1, fire risk assessment, insurances, financial accounts, and more, provided by the freehold owner.
+The leasehold information pack includes various documents, such as an LPE1, fire risk assessment, insurances, financial accounts, and more, provided by the freehold owner.
 By having these documents ready, you can ensure a smoother and more efficient property sale.

 Preparing Documents Early and Working with Professionals